North Korea: Geography

 North Korea occupies the northern portion of the Korean Peninsula, lying between latitudes 37° and 43°N, and longitudes 124° and 131°E. It covers an area of 120540 km2.
 To its west are the Yellow Sea and Korea Bay, and to its east lies Japan across the Sea of Japan.

 Early European visitors to Korea remarked that the country resembled "a sea in a heavy gale" because of the many successive mountain ranges that crisscross the peninsula.
 Some 80 percent of North Korea is composed of mountains and uplands, separated by deep and narrow valleys.
 All of the Korean Peninsula's mountains with elevations of 2000 m or more are located in North Korea.
 The highest point in North Korea is Paektu Mountain, a volcanic mountain with an elevation of 2744 m above sea level.
 Considered a sacred place by North Koreans, Mount Paektu holds significance in Korean culture and has been incorporated in the elaborate folklore and personality cult around the Kim family.
-For example, the song, "We Will Go To Mount Paektu" sings in praise of Kim Jong-un and describes a symbolic trek to the mountain.
+For example, the song, "We Will Go To Mount Paektu" sings in praise of Kim Jong Un and describes a symbolic trek to the mountain.
 Other prominent ranges are the Hamgyong Range in the extreme northeast and the Rangrim Mountains, which are located in the north-central part of North Korea.
 Mount Kumgang in the Taebaek Range, which extends into South Korea, is famous for its scenic beauty.

 The coastal plains are wide in the west and discontinuous in the east.
 A great majority of the population lives in the plains and lowlands.
 According to a United Nations Environmental Programme report in 2003, forest covers over 70 percent of the country, mostly on steep slopes.
 North Korea had a 2019 Forest Landscape Integrity Index mean score of 8.02/10, ranking it 28th globally out of 172 countries.
 The longest river is the Amnok (Yalu) River which flows for 790 km.
 The country contains three terrestrial ecoregions: Central Korean deciduous forests, Changbai Mountains mixed forests, and Manchurian mixed forests.

 Climate

-North Korea experiences a combination of continental climate and an oceanic climate, but most of the country experiences a humid continental climate within the Köppen climate classification scheme.
+North Korea experiences a humid continental climate within the Köppen climate classification scheme.
 Winters bring clear weather interspersed with snow storms as a result of northern and northwestern winds that blow from Siberia.
 Summer tends to be by far the hottest, most humid, and rainiest time of year because of the southern and southeastern monsoon winds that carry moist air from the Pacific Ocean.
 Approximately 60 percent of all precipitation occurs from June to September.
 Spring and autumn are transitional seasons between summer and winter.
 The daily average high and low temperatures for Pyongyang are −3 and −13 °C in January and 29 and 20 °C in August.